Hi friend of the Amateur Radio Community.

-We spent the summer of 2014 in Gilford , NH, and we are now at our Winter Snowbird Home in Port St. Lucie, Florida, because I am enjoying my retirement since April 2014, but I am still working as a Manufacturer's Representative and as a High-Tech Consultant: Look up
+We spent the summer of 2014 in Gilford , NH, and we are now at our Winter Snowbird Home in Port St. Lucie, Florida, because I am enjoying my retirement since April 2014, but I am still working as a Manufacturer's Representative and as a High-Tech Consultant: Look up my clients and services:

 My Email remains the same (see above).
 Mailing address: 11361 SW Olmstead Drive, PSL, Florida 34987 but NH also works.

 I did put up a 2-Band Butternut for 40M and 80M during early November at this Port Saint Lucie Location (left to the patio door):

 We have here in this community quite some antenna restrictions.
 My shack is behind the left window of the house.
 Next to it is the Butternut HF2, for 40M and 80M, and a 10M dipole is strung broad side East/West.
 And we are getting out with a well established (high ground water level) ground system, some radials are in the water and terminated with ground rods, 8 ft deep.
 First contact on 80M was my good friend Mike, OE6MBG, with just 100W.
 Now, the station is complete with 1,500W @ 50 Ohms generated by the Command Technology amp. (see on the right).

 My name is Rolf Seichter, call KE1Y, and I was born in Berlin, Germany, in December 1943, 71 years old now- and counting.